capgelka/hapidry/README.md

 # hapidry

-hapidry is a command line client for diary.ru apiwith interface in unix spirit.
+hapidry is a command line client for diary.ru apiтwith interface in unix spirit.
 Feel free to open issues if something is done some other ugly way.

 Currently it supports 2 actions.